maxcoto/graphoid/README.md

 Generates a full GraphQL API using introspection of Mongoid or ActiveRecord models.

+## Full Reference
+The [Full Documentation](https://maxiperezc.github.io/graphoid/) that displays how to use the queries and mutations that Graphoid automatically generates.

 ## Dependency
 This gem depends on [the GraphQL gem](https://github.com/rmosolgo/graphql-ruby).
 Please install that gem first before continuing

 ## Installation